East West Rail: Phase 2: Bicester–Bletchley

 In March 2025, Chiltern Railways announced that it had been appointed to operate passenger services on East West Rail between Oxford and (via Oxford Parkway, Bicester Village, Winslow (newly constructed) and Bletchley stations).
-Chiltern expects the service to become operational in late 2025.
+Chiltern (then) expected the service to become operational in late 2025.
+In November 2025 at an industry conference, Chiltern's Managing Director reported that the company had declared the working environment at Winslow station unacceptable and that remedial work is required before the company can accept it.
+A Network Rail spokesperson said that this work is expected to be completed by the end of the year.
+The stations at Bedford, Bletchley and Bicester are to undergo renovation to improve accessibility for disabled passengers.

-By June 2025, Northampton-bound freight trains were using the line from Oxford to Milton Keynes.
-The stations at Bedford, Bletchley and Bicester will undergo renovation to improve accessibility for disabled passengers.
+By June 2025, Northampton-bound freight trains were using the line from Oxford via Milton Keynes.

 Central section

 The Varsity Line route trackbed alignment between Bedford and Cambridge is no longer available for East West Rail because key sections of it have been reused for other purposes since the closure of this part of the line in 1968.
 These include the Ryle Telescope (part of the Mullard Radio Astronomy Observatory), Trumpington Meadows, the Cambridgeshire Guided Busway and National Cycle Route 51 as well as housing at Potton, Sandy, and Trumpington.
 Consequently, an entirely new route has had to be identified.